howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

 library(dplyr)
 ```

-    ##
-    ## Attaching package: 'dplyr'

-    ## The following objects are masked from 'package:stats':
-    ##
-    ##     filter, lag

-    ## The following objects are masked from 'package:base':
-    ##
-    ##     intersect, setdiff, setequal, union

 This package introduces functions that perform the most common operations in data wrangling and uses names for these functions that are relatively easy to remember.
 For instance, to change the data table by adding a new column, we use `mutate`.
 To filter the data table to a subset of rows, we use `filter`.
 Finally, to subset the data by selecting specific columns, we use `select`.
 We can also perform a series of operations, for example select and then filter, by sending the results of one function to another using what is called the *pipe operator*: `%>%`.
 \#\# Case study

-To illustrate how this work we introduce the US gun muders dataset, included in the dslabs package:
+To illustrate how this work we introduce the US gun murders dataset, included in the dslabs package:

 ``` r
 library(dslabs)